KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 2) Download and import the project linked with this repo

+All the following points should be already correctly configured in the downloaded repo.
+If problems arises check them:

 3) Install all the following required packages from `Window -> Package Manager -> Search`:
    - **AR Foundation**;
    - **ARCore XR Plugin**;